-Many people want to know is peppermint tea good for colds and why.
+Do you want to know is peppermint tea good for colds and why?
 Peppermint is a plant that has one powerful active ingredient that helps us with cold, flu, respiratory and other health problems.

-Menthol is the essential oil that we use for relieving the cold symptoms.
-Menthol is used in products for inhalation, nasal drops, and also in candies and pastilles for sore throat.
-In this article you will see how you can help yourself relieving the cold at your home.
+Menthol is the essential oil that we use for relieving cold symptoms.
+It is used in products for inhalation, nasal drops, and also in candies and pastilles for sore throat.
+In this article, you will see how you can help yourself relieving the symptoms at home.

-People use it because of relieves the cold symptoms and also because of the cooling effect.
-Therefore, the peppermint tea is recommended for sore throat that accompanies cold.
+People also use it because of the cooling effect.
+Therefore, the peppermint tea is recommended for a sore throat that accompanies cold.

-Peppermint is one of the healthiest teas and commonly used due to the effects of containing essential oil or its main ingredient menthol.
+This herbal plant is one of the healthiest herbs and commonly used due to the effects of containing essential oil or its main ingredient menthol.
 It regulates digestion and releases circular muscle that closes the opening between the esophagus and stomach.

 Peppermint reduces the pressure in the stomach.
-It also stops intrusion of calcium into muscle cells and inhibits excessive activity of intestinal smooth muscle, which facilitates exhaust gases and calms irritated intestines.
+It also stops the intrusion of calcium into muscle cells and inhibits the excessive activity of the intestinal smooth muscle, which facilitates exhaust gases and calms irritated intestines.

-Why is peppermint tea good for colds?
-Peppermint is great when we have a cold or flu.
-It has disinfectant, anti-virus properties which are useful in the treatment of colds and flu.
+Why is it good for a cold?
+Peppermint is great when we have it or flu.
+It has disinfectant, anti-virus properties which are useful in the treatment of both conditions.

-Warm peppermint tea promotes sweating and reduces the perception of pain.
-You can find menthol in the nasal drops against cold, in inhalation drops for inflammation of the respiratory tract.
+Warm tea promotes sweating and reduces the perception of pain.
+You can find menthol in the nasal drops, in inhalation drops for inflammation of the respiratory tract.

 Some candies and pastilles also contain menthol to prevent infection in the throat.
-Menthol preparations cool the skin first and then warm it.
+Its preparations cool the skin first and then warm it.

-This is beneficial for treating muscle-skeletal pain, headache and toothache.
-When you rub your chest with menthol it will relieve breathing because menthol relaxes the bronchi.
+This is beneficial for treating muscle-skeletal pain, headache, and toothache.
+When you rub your chest with menthol it will relieve breathing because it relaxes the bronchi.
 Peppermint is slightly soothing but also prevents fainting and relieves spasms of internal organs.
 It slightly expands the blood vessels that supply blood to the heart wall.

-Menthol preparations can make your breathing easier when you have a stuffy nose and respiratory problems.
-Peppermint essential oil can help you.
-You can find it in aromatherapies, ointments and other products.
-Japanese are familiar with its anesthetic effects, so they often used peppermint for relieving rheumatic, muscle and gastrointestinal pain.
+The preparations can make your breathing easier when you have a stuffy nose and respiratory problems.
+You can find it in aromatherapies, ointments, and other products.
+Japanese are familiar with its anesthetic effects, so they often used it for relieving rheumatic, muscle and gastrointestinal pain.

-Peppermint is an excellent dietary supplement, since it contains manganese, vitamin A and C, calcium, copper, iron, omega-3 fatty acid, dietary fiber, and a lot of anti-oxidants.
-In folk medicine peppermint is appreciated due to the antibacterial and antiseptic action.
-Menthol in peppermint tea gives cooling and anesthetic effect.
+Peppermint is an excellent dietary supplement since it contains manganese, vitamin A and C, calcium, copper, iron, omega-3 fatty acid, dietary fiber, and a lot of anti-oxidants.
+In folk medicine, it is appreciated due to the antibacterial and antiseptic action.
+The menthol in the tea gives cooling and anesthetic effect.

 - Vitamin A and C

 Japanese know menthol about 2000 years.
-It appeared in the west in the 18th century (1771), when German physician and chemist Hieronymus David Gaubius isolated menthol from the peppermint oil.
+It appeared in the west in the 18th century (1771), when German physician and chemist Hieronymus David Gaubius isolated it from the peppermint oil.

-We can get menthol from natural aromatic oil derived from peppermint (Mentha piperita), or synthetically.
+We get it from natural aromatic oil derived from peppermint (Mentha piperita), or synthetically.
 It is colorless to white, water-soluble, waxy material with a melting point slightly above room temperature.

 It is often used in products for the relief of skin irritation, sore throat, nasal congestion, problems with sunburn, pain in muscles and joints because of its cooling effect.

-Menthol also acts on the conductivity of the blood vessels.
+It also acts on the conductivity of the blood vessels.
 Initially, causing them to tighten and decrease the blood flow.
-Consequently it reduces the swelling of the damaged tissue.
-Spread of blood vessels follows, thereby increasing blood flow.
-Restoration of damaged tissue is accelerated.
+Consequently, it reduces the swelling of the damaged tissue.
+The spread of blood vessels follows, thereby increasing blood flow.
+The restoration of damaged tissue is accelerated.

 Prepare yourself an herbal infusion with peppermint, lavender or chamomile for inhalation.
 Herbal steam bath stimulates blood circulation in the mucous membrane of respiratory thin mucus.

 Is peppermint tea good for colds?
 It sure is.
-I recommend you to drink peppermint tea when you have cold or flu.
+I recommend you to drink it when you have a cold or flu.

 It will ease the breathing and relieve the pain from the sore throat.
-It is a great antiseptic so drinking peppermint tea will help you to kill germs that are causing you troubles.
+It is a great antiseptic so drinking it will help you to kill germs that are causing you troubles.
 A sore throat can hurt a lot so don’t hesitate to prepare it.

 Running nose and breathing issues are also a common symptom in cold.
 Peppermint tea can help here also.
-Make yourself a peppermint tea and use it as inhalation.
-It will open your nasal canal and ease the breathing.
+Drink it and use it as inhalation.
+It will open your nasal canal and ease breathing.

-Besides peppermint tea you can buy pastilles for sore throat that are made from menthol.
+Besides the tea, you can buy pastilles for sore throat that are made from menthol.
 You can also prepare them at home.